Rights of Special Persons in Germany

 Healthcare

 Germany’s healthcare system provides comprehensive coverage for individuals with disabilities.
-This includes access to medical treatment, rehabilitation services, and assistive technology.
 The Social Security Code and the Health Insurance Act (Gesetzliche Krankenversicherung) regulate healthcare services for individuals with disabilities.

 Advocacy and Support